Kevin-Bronsdijk/kraken-powershell/README.md

 Uploading and optimizing multiple files at the same time is simple.
 The progress indicator will keep you informed regarding the optimization progress.

-You can download the compressed files on your own or specify the location using the `-LocalStoragePath`
+You can download the compressed files on your own or specify the location using `-LocalStoragePath`

 ```powershell
 $files = Get-ChildItem 'C:\path\..\myfolder' -Filter *.png, *.jpg, *.jpeg